msolorio/workout_app/README.md

 ```

 ---
+#### Create Workout model method

-`useCreateWorkout` method creates a workout with Apollo GraphQL, then stores in Redux.
-To integrate with Apollo hooks, I used hooks to manage model methods.
-The `useCreateWorkout` hook is called at the component's top level and returns a function that can be invoked in an event handler.
+`useCreateWorkout` creates a workout with Apollo GraphQL and stores in Redux.
+Hooks are used to manage model methods.
+In this case the hook returns a method to be invoked in an event handler.

 [See full code - right click to open in new tab](https://github.com/msolorio/workout_app_client/blob/main/src/model/resources/Workout/index.ts)